How to apply or reapply for a Blue Badge

 You can apply for a Blue Badge for yourself or on behalf of someone else

 The quickest and easiest way to apply is on-line.
-Access to the internet is also available through your local library, or alternatively you can ask a family member, friend, support group or carer to assist you or apply on your behalf.
-You may also go to your local Citizen’s Advice Charity or Age Concern Hampshire who have experience in helping with issues such as these (please note: they are not in a position to print out application forms for you).
+If you don't have access to the internet, it is available at your local library, or alternatively you can ask a family member, friend, support group or carer to assist you or apply on your behalf.
+You may also go to your local Citizen’s Advice Charity or Age Concern Hampshire who have experience in these situations (please note: they cannot print out application forms for you).

 - Before you apply